1. Blog

 “Kibble diets tend to be a bit more calorically dense,” says Dr. Wilson.
 “If you’re trying to do a weight loss plan by only feeding kibble, you may have to restrict the volume of kibble and then your dog is just hungry all the time.”

-Switching to fresh whole food options with human-grade veggies and protein, such as JustFoodForDogs Fish & Sweet Potato recipe, allows you to feed your dog a larger volume of food that is lower in calories and fat.
+Switching to fresh whole food options with human-grade veggies and protein, such as JustFoodForDogs Fish & Sweet Potato recipe.
+This allows you to feed your dog a larger volume of food that is lower in calories and fat.
 This helps them feel satiated.
 The extra moisture in fresh whole foods also helps your dog feel full, making it easier to lose weight.
 Fresh food diets are clinically proven to improve overall immune health and wellness.

 4. Scale back on treats

-As a general rule, treats should make up no more than 10% of your dog’s daily calories.
+As a general rule, treats should make up no more than 10% of your dog’s daily calorie intake.
 According to Dr. Wilson, a single tablespoon of peanut butter contains a whopping 94 calories.
 If you’re not paying close attention, those calories can add up fast and undermine your weight loss plan.

 “The easiest thing to do is eliminate the treats and then reassess after a few weeks to see if their weight has budged,” Dr. Wilson advises.